“Education is not the filling of a pail,

 26-27 Application Deadlines

-• To apply you will need to submit the application in addition to any necessary supporting documents such as:
+• To apply you will need to submit the application with any necessary supporting documents such as:

 • Transcripts (grades 1+)